Myanmar raises death toll from Cyclone Mocha to 54, but full extent of damage still unknown | Science-Environment

 Myanmar raises death toll from Cyclone Mocha to 54, but full extent of damage still unknown

-At least 54 people were killed and more than 185,000 buildings damaged in Myanmar by a powerful cyclone last weekend, state television MRTV reported Thursday.
+At least 54 people were killed and more than 185,000 buildings damaged in Myanmar by a powerful cyclone last weekend, state television MRTV reported o.

 Communication difficulties in the affected areas, where infrastructure was already poor, and the military government's tight control over information leave the actual extent of casualties and destruction unclear.

-Cyclone Mocha roared in from the Bay of Bengal on Sunday with high winds and rain slamming a corner of neighboring Bangladesh and a wider swath of western Myanmar's Rakhine state.
-It made landfall near Rakhine's Sittwe township with winds of up to 209 kilometers (130 miles) per hour before weakening to a tropical depression by midday Monday as it moved inland.
+Cyclone Mocha roared in from the Bay of Bengal on Sunday with high winds and rain slamming a corner of neighbouring Bangladesh and a wider swath of western Myanmar's Rakhine state.
+It made landfall near Rakhine's Sittwe township with winds of up to 209 kilometers (130 miles) per hour before weakening to a tropical depression Monday as it moved inland.

 "Urgent needs include shelter, clean water, food assistance and healthcare services," it said.
 "There are rising concerns in flooded areas about the spread of waterborne disease and the movement of landmines," a legacy of civil conflict that has been going on in Myanmar for decades.